Jazz LRM: The Type Option

 Note 1.
 This means that P1 has the same structure as a record from Custf, but it is not a file like CustF and so you cannot use I/O statements like GET P1 …

 Note 2.
 For subprograms your parameter definition will be in a COPY book so that each of the calling programs can be guaranteed to have the latest definition.
 COPY books have to be self-contained, with COPY statements to resolve any LIKE properties as in the example above.
-With PARAMETERS ROUTINE you are more likely to just write the DEFINE statement into the program with the PERFORM and ROUTINE, so there will already be the required definitions (like Custf) required to resolve LIKE properties.
+With PARAMETERS ROUTINE you are more likely to just write the DEFINE statement into the program with the PERFORM and ROUTINE, as there will already be the required definitions (like Custf) required to resolve LIKE properties.

 · Parameters cannot have a dimension (although fields and groups within a GROUP may have a dimension).